An epic list of all the best things to do in Koh Phangan, Thailand. Yes, there’s more to the island than just the Full Moon Party!

 READ MORE: Plan your trip to Thailand with our comprehensive travel guide!

-After launching yourself into the air at the Slip N Fly, you might want to treat your body to a Thai massage.
+After spending a big day hiking around, diving and swimming, you might want to treat your body to a Thai massage.

-Let the experienced local masseuses knead, twist and smooth the kinks out of your muscles and you’ll feel so refreshed afterwards.
+Let the experienced local masseuses knead, twist, and smooth the kinks out of your muscles and you’ll feel so refreshed afterward.

-Thai massage is a highly revered traditional practice in the country, so you should definitely experience is at least once while travelling through Thailand.
+Thai massage is a highly revered traditional practice in the country, so you should definitely experience it at least once while travelling through Thailand.

 This is a great activity in Koh Phangan for anyone looking to relax a little.